pureprofile/puresdk/README.md

 # Features
 ## Initialise the library
 First thing you should do is to initialise the library.
 This step is mandatory when useing the library.
-In order to initialise the library use the "inti" function exposed by it.
+In order to initialise the library use the "init" function exposed by it.

 ### Commonjs version example:
 <pre lang="javascript"><code>
 let puresdk = require('puresdk');